sonata-nfv/son-sp-infrabstract/vim-adaptor/README.md

 ### Contributing

 You can contribute to this repository extending the set VIM supported by the adaptor.
-The VIM Adaptor architecture is based on VIM wrappers that implement technology dependant process for deploying and managing NVFs.
+The VIM Adaptor architecture is based on VIM wrappers that implement technology dependant processes for deploying and managing VNFs.
-You can extend the set of available VIM wrapper creating a subpackage of sonata.kernel.VimAdaptor.wrapper and extending the interfaces therein.
+You can extend the set of available VIM wrappers creating a subpackage of sonata.kernel.VimAdaptor.wrapper and extending the interfaces therein.

 ## Usage